This page last updated on: 17/03/20

 ‘Climate psychology’ can be defined as a broad subject area encompassing many intersections of the climate & ecological crisis with human psychology & well-being.
 For activist purposes I want to draw attention to four subject areas.

-1) Psychological responses, after accepting the truth of the climate crisis
+1) Psychological responses, after accepting the truth of the climate and ecological crisis

 The truth of the climate crisis is that if we don’t reduce C02 emissions to zero and begin to significantly draw existing C02 out of the amosphere, within the next decade, we are on course for the probable collapse of global civilisation and the possible extinction of the human race this century.